codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 ### Drawbacks

 * The final anomaly score depends on the **contamination parameter**, provided while training the model.
 This implies that we **should have an idea of what percentage of the data is anomalous beforehand** to get a better prediction.

+* The model suffers from a bias due to the way the branching takes place.

 ## Local Outlier Factor